alainseys/project_creativecommons.org/README.md

      infrastructure for Creative Commons (generates Legal Tools Data)
    - [creativecommons/cc-legal-tools-data][legaltoolsdata]: CC Licenses data
      (static HTML, language files, etc.)
-   - For a list of URI paths, see [`config/wordpress-apache/000-default.conf`][apacheconf]
+   - For a list of URI paths, see Aliases in [`config/wordpress-apache/000-default.conf`][apacheconf]
 4. Platform Toolkit
    - [creativecommons/mp][mp]: Documentation for CC integration into user-generated content platforms
-   - For a list of URI paths, see [`config/wordpress-apache/000-default.conf`][apacheconf]
+   - For a list of URI paths, see Aliases in [`config/wordpress-apache/000-default.conf`][apacheconf]

 Infrastructure Management is handled by: